Rental Guides · Last updated 2 June 2026

 Step 5: Sign the Rental Contract

 Spanish rental contracts are governed by the Ley de Arrendamientos Urbanos (LAU).
-Standard long-term contracts are 5 to 7 years in total (tenant can leave after 6 months with 2 months notice).
+Standard long-term contracts run for five to seven years in total, with the tenant able to leave after six months with two months written notice.
 Review the contract carefully before signing.
-Pay particular attention to: who pays for which repairs, rent review terms, and what condition the flat must be returned in.
+Pay particular attention to who pays for which repairs, rent review terms, and what condition the flat must be returned in.

 Step 6: Pay the Deposit and First Month

-On signing day you will pay: first month rent + deposit (legally 1 month for unfurnished, 2 months for furnished, though landlords can ask for more for non-standard situations).
-Have the money ready as a bank transfer — cash is less common now and some landlords will specifically request a wire.
+On signing day you will pay: first month rent plus the fianza.
+Under the LAU, that is one month for unfurnished apartments and two months for furnished ones, though landlords can request an additional aval for non-standard situations.
+Have the money ready as a bank transfer: cash is less common now and some landlords specifically request a wire.

 Step 7: Utility Transfers and Registro

-After moving in, arrange transfer of utility contracts (Endesa for electricity, Sociedad General de Aguas de Andalucía for water) to your name.
-Also consider registering on the municipal Padrón (the local census) — this is useful for accessing local services and sometimes required for certain applications.
+After moving in, arrange transfer of utility contracts to your name.
+For electricity, contact your preferred retailer: Endesa, Iberdrola, and Naturgy all operate here.
+For water, the service in La Linea is provided by Aqualia under the ARCGISA concession of the Mancomunidad del Campo de Gibraltar.
+For internet and mobile, Movistar, Vodafone, Orange, and Digi all offer fibre in the area.
+Also consider registering on the municipal Padrón (the local census): this is useful for accessing local services and sometimes required for certain applications.

 Common Mistakes New Renters Make in La Linea

-- Not having documents ready.
-Getting asked for a NIE you do not have yet kills deals.
+• Not having documents ready.
+Getting asked for a NIE you do not have yet kills deals on the spot.

-- Ignoring furnished vs unfurnished.
-Unfurnished in Spain means NO appliances — no fridge, no washing machine, sometimes no light fittings.
-Confirm exactly what is included.
+• Ignoring furnished vs unfurnished.
+Unfurnished in Spain can mean no appliances at all: no fridge, no washing machine, sometimes no light fittings.
+Confirm exactly what is included before you commit.

-- Skipping the inventory check.
-Walk through the flat with the landlord on day 1 and document any existing damage in writing or via photos/video.
+• Skipping the inventory check.
+Walk through the flat with the landlord on day one and document any existing damage in writing or via photos and video.
 This protects your deposit when you leave.

 The Bottom Line

 Renting in La Linea in 2026 is competitive but manageable if you are prepared.
 Get your NIE sorted early, have your payslips ready to send on the day of a viewing, and move fast when you find somewhere that works.
-The best flats here — decent size, reasonable price, close to the border — go quickly.
+The best flats, decent size, reasonable price, close to the border, go quickly.
 The renters who land them are the ones who already have everything ready to go.

 Frequently Asked Questions